ellis/OnTopOfThings/website/server-redux/Notes.md

 # Terminology

+## Problems

-I have a problem with "hidden" items and "archives".
+I have a problem with the terminology for "hidden" items and "archives".

 * hidden: hide, archive, dismiss, close
 * archives: archive, detach, store, vault

+Currently (2015-10-10), I'm thinking:

+* `closed: true` for items which shouldn't be in "active" views (what I used to call "archived").
+* `status: "null|done|discarded"`

-Closed/hidden/dismissed items: items can either be open/active, closed/done/finished/completed, deleted/discarded/trashed.
+Closed/hidden/dismissed items: items can either be open/active, closed/done/finished/completed, cancelled/deleted/discarded/trashed.
 We could also enter a "closing note", such as "decided against", "no longer relevant", "deadline passed", "not interested", etc.